waynerobotics/docker_builds/README.md

-# ROS1 Noetic Docker Container Setup and Troubleshooting Guide for VS Code on Windows
+# ROS1 Noetic Docker Container Setup and Troubleshooting Guide for VS Code on Ubuntu
 This will start a containerized Ubuntu 20.04 machine with ROS Noetic installed in Docker right in VSCode

 ## Prerequisites
-- Windows machine with Docker installed
+- Ubuntu machine with Docker installed
 - Visual Studio Code installed
 - Docker extension for VS Code installed

 ## General Setup

 1. **Ensure Docker Engine is Running**:
    - Before starting, make sure the Docker engine is active on your system.
-You can check this by looking for the Docker icon in the system tray.
+You can check this by with: sudo systemctl status docker
+   - If Docker is not running, start it with: sudo systemctl start docker
+   - To enable Docker to start on boot: sudo systemctl enable docker
+   - Run a simple Docker command to ensure Docker is installed and functioning correctly: sudo docker run hello-world
+   - You should see a "Hello from Docker!" message if everything is working correctly.

+2. **Set Up Environment for Docker GUI Applications**:
+   - xhost +local:docker
+   - To make this change permanent, add the command to your .bashrc: echo "xhost +local:docker" >> ~/.bashrc

-2. **Clone and Check Out Correct Branch**:
+3. **Clone and Check Out Correct Branch**:
    - Open the Command Prompt from the Start Menu.
    - Clone the repository containing the Docker container setup files:
      ```
      git clone https://github.com/waynerobotics/docker_builds.git
      cd docker_builds
-     git checkout ros1_noetic_for_windows
+     git checkout ros1_noetic_for_ubuntu
      ```

-3. **Open Visual Studio Code**:
+4. **Open Visual Studio Code**:
    - Open the cloned repository folder in VS Code.
    - You should have a .devcontainer folder that contains the files necessary to tell Docker how to build and run your Docker container.
    - You should also be in the root directory of a bare-bones catkin workspace with a single test package called turtle_test.

-4. **Start Docker Container**:
+5. **Start Docker Container**:
-   - Press `Ctrl + Shift + P` to open the command palette.
-   - Type `Docker: Compose Up` and select the option to start the Docker container.
+   - Click the Remote - Containers icon (a blue square with an icon) in the lower left corner of the VS Code window.
+   - Select Reopen in Container.
    - Wait for the container to start, checking the status in the Docker extension sidebar.

-5. **Begin Work**:
+6. **Begin Work**:
    - Once the container is running, you have an Ubuntu machine running right.
 Use the top toolbar in vscode to open new terminals as you need them.
    - Nothing you install with APT will persist unless you modify the dockerfile.
 This means you can safely experiment and not worry about corrupting your machine
-   - The Ubuntu machine will rebiuld good as new every time you restart docker or choose the rebuild container option
+   - The containered Ubuntu machine will rebuild good as new every time you restart docker or choose the rebuild container option
    - Only mounted volumes (files folders) can be modified persistently.
 This configuration mounts only the folder that the .devcontainer folder is placed in (and its subfolders).

-6. **Build Workspace Test ROS1 Noetic**:
+7. **Build Workspace Test ROS1 Noetic**:
    - After opening the cloned repository in VS Code, checkout the specific ROS1 Noetic branch:
      ```
      cd /docker_builds/ros_ws